What is Long Exposure? capture better Long Exposure With Smartphone

 captured and edited by pewdoc

-These all images are captured using a slow shutter, and it’s the best example of long exposure photography, pretty good right??
+All these images are captured using a slow shutter, and it’s the best example of long-exposure photography.
+Pretty good, right??

-You can capture the same or even better long exposure shots using your camera/smartphone, just understand your camera settings.
+You can capture the same or even better long exposure shots using the camera of your smartphone or your DSLR camera, and understand your camera settings.

-now you know the meaning and examples of long exposures, so let’s capture something amazing with your smartphone camera.
+Now you know the meaning and have also seen some great examples of long exposure shots, so let’s capture something amazing with your smartphone camera.

 How to capture better Long Exposure With smartphones?

-if you know these two worlds then you can skip this point.
+If you already know these two words, then you can skip this point and move on to the next.

 ISO

-In short words, ISO helps you to manage lights coming through your camera sensors.
+In other words, ISO helps you to manage lights coming through your camera sensors.

-This means if you set ISO to a minimum of 100 then your camera sensors absorb a very low amount of light ( perfect to capture long exposure shots ).
+This means if you set ISO to a minimum of 100, then your camera sensors absorb a very low amount of light ( perfect for capturing long exposure shots ).

-and If you set ISO to the maximum like 1600 then you’ll get brighter images ( better for night photography ).
+If you set ISO to the maximum, like 1600, then you’ll get brighter images ( better for night photography ).

 ISO and shutter-speed

-that means when you’re trying to capture long exposure make sure you set ISO to a minimum of 100-200.
+This means that when you’re trying to capture long exposure, make sure you set ISO to a minimum of 100-200.

 Shutter-speed

-on most smartphone’s manual mode highest shutter speed which you can set is 32 sec and the lowest is 1/1000 sec.
+On most smartphones, the manual mode’s highest shutter speed, which you can set, is 32 sec, and the lowest is 1/1000 sec.

-Now as you know for long exposure photography we’re going to set shutter speed to more than 5-10 sec (it totally depends).
+Now, as you know, for long-exposure photography, we’re going to set the shutter speed to more than 5-10 sec (it totally depends on your requirements).

-so your camera sensor will open for the next 5-10 sec, so now tell me which ISO number is better to get the proper image??
+So your camera sensor will open for the next 5-10 seconds, so now tell me which ISO number is better to get the proper image.

-Now you know two important parts to perform better long exposure shots, now let’s capture something…
+Now you know two important parts to perform better long-exposure shots, let’s capture something…

 To capture all the example images I attached another smartphone lens, you can read about that lens here.